Statistical testing of random number generators and their improvement using randomness extraction: Statistical Testing

-Our suggested light test mode (executed with terminal command \texttt{run\_light}) of ENT, SmallCrush and PractRand takes under 5 minutes to run and consists of approximately 941 tests.
-In our numerical testing, we show that this is a sufficient set of tests to detect failure to generate uniform randomness in the RNGs that fail (see \Cref{sec:rng-analysis} and \Cref{sec:rand-amp-processes})\@.
+\paragraph{{Light} } Our suggested light test mode, executed with the command \texttt{run\_light}, includes ENT, SmallCrush, and~PractRand, running in under 5 min and covering approximately \mbox{941 tests.} Our numerical analysis shows that this set of tests is sufficient to detect failures in generating uniform randomness for RNGs that fail (see Sections \ref{sec:rng-analysis} and \ref{sec:rand-amp-processes}).